 What is Celiac Disease?

-Often mistaken as a food allergy, celiac disease is a genetic disorder where individuals have an immune system reaction to gluten, a protein found in wheat, rye and barley (see my discussion about oats).
-Gone undetected, celiac disease can lead to damage of the small intestine and eventually malnourishment.
+Often mistaken as a food allergy, celiac disease is a genetic disorder where individuals have an immune system reaction to gluten, a protein found in wheat, rye and barley (see our discussion about oats).
+Gone undetected and untreated, celiac disease can lead to damage of the small intestine and eventually malnourishment.

 How is it treated?